tale-toul/OCP4baremetalIPI/README.md

 ### Create the install configuration yaml file

-Use the install-config.yaml file provided in this repository at **redfish/install-config.yaml** as a reference, keep in mind that cluster name, DNS domain, IPs, ports, MACs, etc. match other configurations options defined in other parts of this document, and changing them in this file without updating those other configurations will break the deployment process.
+Use the install-config.yaml file provided in this repository at **redfish/install-config.yaml** as a reference, keep in mind that cluster name, DNS domain, IPs, ports, MACs, etc. must match the configurations options defined in other parts of this document, and changing them in this file without updating those other configurations will break the deployment process.

 The VM’s UUID and its MAC address is required for each VM, use the following command to get that information.
 Run this command in the physical host: